 John’s other interests include photography and graphic design.
-He is married to Christine and they live in Hereford.
+He lives in Hereford.

 Geoff Taylor lives in the Shropshire village of Rushbury.
 His early love of photography led to a first-class honours degree in the subject as a mature student, followed by a Masters in Art and Design.
 He is an Associate of The Royal Photographic Society and the British Institute of Professional Photography, and has exhibited throughout the UK.
 Geoff now works as a tutor in Photography and Digital Art with the Open College of the Arts.
 He enjoys various outdoor activities including hill walking with his wife Lorna.